gravitational/teleport/rfd/0083-license-expiration-warnings.md

       },
       "spec": {
         "severity": 5,
-        "message": "Your Teleport Enterprise Edition license has expired.
+        "message": "Your Teleport Enterprise Edition license has expired on instance InstanceName.
 Please reach out to [licenses@goteleport.com](mailto:licenses@goteleport.com) to obtain a new license.
 Inaction may lead to unplanned outage or degraded performance and support.", "created": "2022-08-30T17:26:05.728149Z"
       }
     }